ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/intervalLengthSum.md

 **Returned value**

--   Sum of the length of all ranges (segments on numeric axis) without counting intersection twice.
-If the arguments are of integer type, the function returns a value of the [UInt64](../../../sql-reference/data-types/int-uint.md#uint8-uint16-uint32-uint64-int8-int16-int32-int64) type.
-If the arguments are of the floating-point type, the function returns a value of the [Float64](../../../sql-reference/data-types/float.md#float32-float64) type.
+-   Sum of the length of all ranges (segments on numeric axis) excluding intersections.
+Depending on the type of the argument, the return value may be [UInt64](../../../sql-reference/data-types/int-uint.md#uint8-uint16-uint32-uint64-int8-int16-int32-int64) or [Float64](../../../sql-reference/data-types/float.md#float32-float64) type.

 **Examples**